 Some children take to the pool like a fish to water, while others are a bit more hesitant to get their feet wet.
-If Baby loves the water, it may seem natural to enroll him in swimming lessons, but if he protests at every bath or shower, swimming lessons might be the last activity on your list.
+If Baby loves the water, it may seem natural to enroll them in swimming lessons, but if they protest at every bath or shower, swimming lessons might be the last activity on your list.
 However, even for more timid tots, there are plenty of reasons to grab that swim diaper and test the waters.

 What to expect from parent-child swim lessons

 If you’re not a strong swimmer, you may feel unsure about taking on the responsibility of bringing Baby to a swim class, but instructors and lifeguards are always on-deck to ensure everyone’s safety.
 Swim lessons for toddlers are mostly a tool for getting children used to the water, and starting to think of swimming as fun.
 Toddlers in swim lessons explore basic skills like blowing bubbles, kicking, floating, and breath control, and get used to strange sensations like getting their faces wet.

 What swim lessons don’t do

 According to the American Academy of Pediatrics, drowning is a leading cause of death among children and toddlers.
 Children under age 4 aren’t able to fully learn to swim, though they can learn swim-related skills like kicking and holding their breath.
 Though swim lessons teach toddlers and parents important safety skills, there is not enough evidence to say they reduce the risk of drowning for children in this age group.
 However, lessons may teach parents to be more aware of the risks of drowning, and more proactive in teaching their children to swim.